huntdatacenter/docs/docs/govern-science/tingweek/faq.md

 ### How do I get my invitation?

-Ting invitations, agenda and digital meeting links are forwarded on email a few weeks before the Ting week.
+Ting invitations, agenda and digital meeting links are forwarded on email a few weeks before the Tingweek.
 Dates will also be announced on these pages and on Slack.

 ### Where do we meet?